 The first musher to leave the starting line carries a package of mail to deliver to Eagle.

 Border Crossing Info: This race crosses the Canada/US boarder into the US on the outbound leg, and back to Canada on the return leg.
-Mushers information will be submitted to Canadian Customs for the re-entry to Canada on the return leg of the race; mushers should be prepared to clear Canadian customs at the finish line.
+The Percy Race Organization will submit musher information to both Canadian and US Customs prior to the race start; mushers should be prepared to clear US customs in Eagle and Canadian customs at the finish line in Dawson.

 Please see Race Overview and Rules below for more detailed information.